My Wheeler mountain winter bike (1)

 Frame and Fork

-• Frame: Wheeler 2900 pro
+Frame: Wheeler 2900 pro

-bb bracket: BSA, 68mm, widely available
+bb bracket: BSA, 68mm, commonly available

-• Fork: unbranded
+Fork: unbranded

 The frame is a suspension fork design, but I used a road alloy fork with a bolt hole on each leg.
 The original fork was DIY painted black and had some scuffs from storage.
 I smoothed the surface with sandpaper and sprayed it first with a white primer base, followed by a shiny black color.
-Some drops from the white base covered unintentionally the other black leg, which came out surprisingly interesting.
+Some drops from the white base unintentionally covered the other black leg, which came out surprisingly interesting.
 After painting the whole fork black, I sprayed some white base coat from a distance, giving it a starry, starry night or misty look.

-Yes, there is a German flag on the steerer tube as a connection to my heritage - the country in which I was born and gave me so much!
+Yes, there is a German flag on the steerer tube as a connection to my heritage - the country in which I was born and that gave me so much!

 Steering

-• Handlebar: unbranded
+Handlebar: unbranded

 Initially, I installed a classic straight 31.8mm MTB handlebar with an alloy stem on the bike.
 I must admit that my wrists ached from the unfamiliar position after the first ride.
 While I checked out some bars on the internet, I recalled that I should first check my parts bin.
 There, I found a slightly scratched older 25.4mm alloy handlebar with an ergonomic back sweep for a more comfortable position.
 In a drawer of my bookshelf, I discovered the matching stem that had been waiting there for quite some years.